[Learn Korean E8] How to Type Korean Keyboard on Windows 10 and Mac

 When you start studying Korean, many people want to know how to type Korean on the computer, right?

-And that is why today, I would like to teach you how to set up a Korean input source on both Windows and Macbook computers.
+That is why today, I would like to teach you how to set up a Korean input source on both Windows and Macbook computers.

 그럼 시작할게요!